microsoft/nlp-recipes/SETUP.md

 ### Installing the Repo's Utils via PIP

 <details>
-    <summary>The utils_nlp module of this repositiory needs to be installed as a python package in order to be used by the examples. <strong><em>Click to expand and see the details</em></strong>
+    <summary>The utils_nlp module of this repository needs to be installed as a python package in order to be used by the examples. <strong><em>Click to expand and see the details</em></strong>
     </summary>
     <p>
-A setup.py file is provied in order to simplify the installation of this utilities in this repo from the main directory.
+A setup.py file is provided in order to simplify the installation of this utilities in this repo from the main directory.

 To install, please run the command below